-Dr. Niven Winchester is Principal Research Scientist at the Massachusetts Institute of Technology (MIT).
+Dr. Niven Winchester was a Principal Research Scientist at the Massachusetts Institute of Technology through November 2019.
+He is currently a Senior Fellow at Motu Economic and Public Policy Research and as of February 2020 he is a Professor of Economics at Auckland University of Technology.
 Dr. Winchester’s research focuses on analyses of climate, energy and trade policies using applied general equilibrium analysis.

 Dr. Winchester has published extensively in leading peer-reviewed academic journals, including The American Economic Review, The Energy Journal, Energy Economics, and Environmental Science and Technology.
 Dr. Winchester has advised several organizations on trade and energy issues, including the OECD, the Federal Aviation Administration, and the New Zealand Ministry of Foreign Affairs and Trade.